isaacharrisholt/miniproxy/README.md

 }
 ```

-Once you have a `tinyproxy.json`, simply run `tinyproxy` in the same directory.
+Once you have a `miniproxy.json`, simply run `miniproxy` in the same directory.
-In the future, tinyproxy will look for a `tinyproxy.json` in parent directories,
+In the future, miniproxy will look for a `miniproxy.json` in parent directories,
 but this hasn't been implemented yet.

-This will start tinyproxy on port 3000 (which is also the default) and start two other
+This will start miniproxy on port 3000 (which is also the default) and start two other
 services - `go` and `rust` - in their respective directories.

 You may use glob pattern matching in `routes`, and it's also worth mentioning that